GalSim-developers/GalSim/docs/config_stamp.rst

 * ``world_pos`` = *pos_value* or *sky_value* (only one of ``world_pos`` and ``image_pos`` is allowed) The position in world coordinates at which to center the object.
 This is often defined in the ``image`` field, but it can be overridden in the ``stamp`` field.
 * ``image_pos`` = *pos_value* (only one of ``world_pos`` and ``image_pos`` is allowed) The position on the full image at which to center the object.
 This is often defined in the ``image`` field, but it can be overridden in the ``stamp`` field.
 Note: the object is always centered as nearly as possible on the postage stamp being drawn (unless an explicit ``offset`` is given), but the ``image_pos`` or ``world_pos`` determines where in the larger image this stamp is placed.
 * ``skip`` = *bool_value* (default=False)  Skip this stamp.
+* ``quick_skip`` = *bool_value* (default=False)  Skip this stamp before doing any work, even making the rng or calculating the position.
+(Usually used by some other part of the processing to precalculate objects that are not worth doing for some reason.)
+* ``obj_rng`` = *bool_value* (default=True) Whether to make a fresh random number generator for each object.
+If set to False, all objects will use the same rng, which will be the one used for image-level calculations.

 Stamp Types
 -----------